 Rise Up: A Fireside Chat with Leading Female Executives

 On Tuesday, March 23, we continued our Titans of Industry series with an event featuring three female leadership legends.
 Nykea Pippion McGriff, Vice-President of Brokerage Services of Coldwell Banker Realty, led a fireside chat with Tami Bonnell, CEO of EXIT Realty Corp Intl., and Susan Yannaccone, President & CEO of Realogy Franchise Group, led a discussion on their leadership journeys and advice.
-Here are the top takeaways from the event:

 When you know, you know.